Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **Mechanism:** Upon starting a run, the framework will create a `.lock` file next to the HDF5 cache.
 If this file already exists, the framework will refuse to start and will throw an error.
 * **Cleanup:** The `.lock` file must be reliably deleted upon successful completion or in a `try/catch/finally` block to handle termination due to an error.

-### 3.2.
-Hashing and Function Constraints

-The provenance hashing mechanism relies on being able to locate the source file for a component function.

-* **Constraint:** All component functions referenced by a function handle in the configuration **must be defined in their own `.m` files** and be located on the MATLAB path.
-* **Validation:** The configuration validation routine must verify this for every stage by checking that `which(func2str(handle))` returns a valid file path.
-It will fail immediately if a handle is to an anonymous, nested, or otherwise unlocatable function.

 ### 3.3.
 Data Serialization Strategy

 The HDF5 file format has limitations regarding complex MATLAB data types.